vbilgin/victorbilgin.com/_projects/salary.md

 permalink: /projects/salary
 ---

-**Note:** I'm not listing the employers because some employers consider this confidential information.

 | Title               | Time in Position | Salary  |
 | ------------------- | ---------------- | ------- |
 | Service Coordinator | 1 year, 2 months | $31,200 |